 Throughout the year basic voice and movement skills are taught, along with improvisation techniques in order to help boost students' confidence, self-esteem and creativity.
 There is a strong emphasis on ensemble building and sharing.

 Pictures, photos, music, songs, poems, children's stories and scripts are used as resources.
 When appropriate, the Theatre teacher will explore an area which the children are studying with their class teacher as part of the curriculum.

 At the end of the academic year, each class is involved in a short performance which is shown to parents.
 This performance is an essential part of the curriculum.

-Parents help with the making of costumes for the show.
+Parents help with the making of costumes for the show and on the night.
 A real sense of fun and community spirit is shared by all.